BertFrontEnd/rsschool-cv/cv.md

 - Git (basic, in the process of studying);
 - Webpack 4 (basic, in the process of studying);
 - Soft: Visual Studio Code, Figma & Photoshop.

+5. **Code examples:**

+Examples of my self-education results everybody can see here - [https://github.com/BertFrontEnd](https://github.com/BertFrontEnd)

+6. **Experience:**

+I took courses UX/UI design at IT School Myfreedom in Minsk.
+I also take an online course in Adobe After Effects animation and Adobe Illustrator vector graphics.
+I like working in Figma and Photoshop.
+I also completed the HTML5/CSS3 preparatory course and JavaScript/React frontend course at Myfreedom IT School.
+I know what adaptive cross-browser layout, SASS/SCSS preprocessor, WebPack, yarn package managers and GIT